AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-managing.md

    >Default value, see:
    >&nbsp;&nbsp;`/libs/settings/dam/cfm/jcr:content/autoSaveInterval`

-3. If the user selects to **Cancel** the edit, the version created at the start of the editing session is restored and the token is removed to end the editing session.
+3. If the user cancels the edit, the version created at the start of the editing session is restored and the token is removed to end the editing session.
 4. If the user selects to **Save** the edits, the updated elements/variations are persisted and the token is removed to end the editing session.

 ## Editing the Content of your Fragment {#editing-the-content-of-your-fragment}